Whether you have a toddler, preschooler or young school-aged child, involve him in a variety of different activities.

 Once your child starts having screen time, please consider the following guidelines.

 With your help, the Internet can be a valuable educational resource for your child.
-Surf the Internet together, set time limits, visit appropriate websites, teach your child not to click on pop-up ads or advertising links, and set limits on whom he e-mails, and watch for spam or other unwanted mail.
+Surf the Internet together, set time limits, visit appropriate websites, teach your child not to click on pop-up ads or advertising links, and set limits on whom they email, and watch for spam or other unwanted mail.